Le Défenseur du Temps: History

 Le Défenseur du temps was commissioned in 1975 by COGEDIM.
 The scales of the dragon were made by Louis Desouches, and the construction of the steel structure was by Alain Moirod.

 The clock was partially installed in September 1979.
 It was formally dedicated on 8 October 1979 by the Mayor of Paris, Jacques Chirac.

 The clock underwent restoration in 1995.
 The master clock's quartz crystal was replaced by a radio clock, and the tape recorders were replaced by a compact disc player.
-Without funding for maintenance, the clock was stopped in July 1, 2003.
+Without funding for maintenance, the clock was stopped on July 1, 2003.

 Under the direction of artist Cyprien Gaillard, the clock was taken down in February 2022 and renovated by the company Prêtre et Fils.
 In September 2022, it was installed at the Fondation Lafayette Anticipations as a part of Gaillard's two-site exhibition Humpty/Dumpty.
 Since the end of the exhibition in January 2023, Le Défenseur du Temps has returned to its original location and its initial settings as imagined by Jacques Monestier.
 It was reinstalled and restarted on February 6, 2023.